12 min read

 Email templates to help you create your course.

-A couple quick tips for writing your email course:
+A couple of quick tips for writing your email course:

 Since an email course is essentially a series of emails, you’ll start building your course by creating a new sequence in ConvertKit.